ndmen/nodejscovid/README.md

 ## Installation

-Clone this code and install modules:
+Clone this code and install modules from package.json:

 ```sh
 npm install